Sampling with censored data: a practical guide: Sampling from random values

 where the probabilities $p_j$, $j=1, \ldots, k$ with $ \sum_{i = 1}^{k}p_i = 1, $ corresponds to the proportion of each component of the population.
 The probability density $f(x)$, expressed in equation (\ref{modelmistufi}) with the vector $\mbox{\boldmath$ \theta$}_j$ of parameters, referring to the $j-$th component of the mixture, is said to have a $k$-finite mixture density.

 For the case of $k$ mixture components, we have that $ f_1(X), \ldots, f_k(X) $ are the $k$ densities of each factor with $ p_1, \ldots, p_k$ proportions, respectively.
-The algorithm sorts these proportions in an increasing way to generate samples from $f(x)$, so that it is possible to identify the sample origin of the respective component, supposing that $ p_1 <\ldots <p_n $.
-As follows, we describe the algorithm to generate samples from a mixture model.
+The algorithm increasingly sorts these proportions to generate samples from $f(x)$, so that the sample origin of the respective component can be identified, supposing that $ p_1 <\ldots <p_n $.
+We now describe the algorithm to generate samples from a mixture model.

 The algorithm presented above is straightforward to be applied.
 For instance, to generate data for mixture models with two components $k=2$, where each component is a Weibull, we have the following code in R.